firmw4/newb-x-pineapple/README.md

-# Newb Renewed
+# Newb X Pineapple

-**Newb Renewed** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
+**Newb X Pineapple** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
 An aesthetic shader with soft lighting and better fog.
 It supports Minecraft Bedrock 1.21 (Windows/Android/*iOS).

 > [!WARNING]
 > This is an experimental repository, breaking changes are made often.